-A small business that you run from home doesn’t have to be an entirely original idea either – after all, there are plenty of pet groomers, jewellery makers, cleaners and gardeners who pursue their line of work in spite of the fact that others in their field already exist.
-However, you’ll need to do at least some market research before committing to a business direction.
+When starting a business from home, the idea doesn't have to be entirely original either - after all, there are plenty of pet groomers, jewellery makers, cleaners and gardeners who pursue their line of work in spite of the fact that others in their field already exist.
+However, you'll need to do some market research before committing to a business direction.

 Successful small business ideas from home

 If you're looking for some successful small business ideas then there is plenty of inspiration out there, including these small business heroes:

 Red Chilli Bikes - a custom bike build service started by David Darby, a former publishing executive.